szymon-cieszynski/api-nbp/README.md

 ## Getting Started

-To get started with the project, follow the instructions below:
+Visit https://api-nbp-app.000webhostapp.com/ or to get started with the project locally, follow the instructions below:

 ### Prerequisites

-- PHP (version X or higher)
+- PHP (version 7 or higher)
 - MySQL database
 - Local web server (e.g., XAMPP, WAMP, or MAMP)